Why scissor switches?

 Making a flexible PCB and getting the rubber domes for the keys would be hacky to do yourself

-Most hobbyists can’t solve these problems on their own.
+Hobbyists can’t solve these problems on their own.
 Manufacturers, on the other hand, have the machines and the expertise to churn out scissor switch keyboard modules easily.

 Thanks for reading,